 The Danube Transnational Programme produced an Applicants Pack to provide stakeholders and potential project applicants with appropriate and high-quality information about the programme, the options and conditions for the development of their project ideas into full-fledged project proposals and the assessment and selection procedures.
 The Application Pack includes the following documents: Cooperation Programme, Applicants Manual, Call Announcement, Guidelines for the Expression of Interest and Application Form, declarations and templates.

 A) COOPERATION PROGRAMME

 The Cooperation Programme document developed by the States and Regions of the Danube Transnational Programme area and approved by the European Commission defines the priorities as well as the programming and EU funds required to achieve these priorities.
 It serves to implement a Community Support Framework, inter alia, to contribute to the Union Strategy for Smart, Sustainable and Inclusive growth and to the achievement of economic, social and territorial cohesion.

 The Applicants Manual is the part of the Application Pack which intends to provide applicants with detailed and specific information about the programme, project requirements, eligibility rules, application and assessment processes, project implementation principles and to guide them through the drafting of the project proposals.

 - Factsheets about each Specific Objective:

 C) CALL ANNOUNCEMENT

-This document summarises the most important information regarding the launch of the Third call for proposals and will be available at the official launch of the call.
+This document summarises the most important information regarding the Third call for proposals.

 D) GUIDELINES, APPLICATION FORM AND OTHER DOCUMENTS FOR THE SUBMISSION